 Since it is double-breasted with a shawl collar, Moore’s dinner jacket is only one step removed from the smoking jacket that shares those traits.
 It replaces the old-fashioned frogging with covered buttons to turn it from a smoking jacket into a dinner jacket.
 The shawl collar is narrow and self-faced to limit the jacket’s pomp.
 Self-facing is classic for a velvet dinner jacket, but silk facings are a traditional option as well.

 The dinner jacket is a double-breasted button-two, show-three—for a total of six black buttons in the classic configuration.
 The jacket is cut with a narrow wrap per Cyril Castle’s usual style.
-There is one button on each cuff, and Moore wears the cuffs unbuttoned.
-If they were not designed to be worn open, he is likely wearing them unbuttoned because they were cut too narrow to fit double cuffs.
-Castle usually cut narrow cuffs on Moore’s jackets at this time to fit trimly around Moore’s cocktail cuff shirts.
+There is one button on each cuff, and the cuffs are designed not to fasten.
+The cuff does not overlap itself and has an open vent with the button only sewn onto the cuff without a buttonhole.

 The jacket is tailored with softly padded shoulders, natural sleeve heads, a full chest and a gently suppressed waist.
 There are double vents in the rear.
-It is difficult to see the hip pockets, but they are most likely slanted jetted pockets like on Moore’s other dinner jackets of the era.
+The hip pockets are slanted, like on Moore’s other dinner jackets of this era, but they are welt pockets in the breast-pocket style instead of jetted pockets, and the welts are very wide.

 The velvet dinner jacket can take various styles of trousers, such as the traditional black wool barrathea dinner suit trousers or tartan trousers like black watch.
 Roger Moore wears unorthodox dark brown evening trousers with a black silk stripe down the outseams, which were originally made to pair with his Burma-coloured dinner jacket.
 The trousers are likely made of a worsted wool and mohair blend and are cut with a darted front and narrow straight legs.